kiboschool/course-frontend-web-dev/src/lessons/development-best-practices/javascript-modules.md

 npx vite
 ```

-And to build your application for production, use the `vite build` command:
+To build your production application, use the `vite build` command:

 ```bash
 npx vite build